MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 [AD FS in Azure Deployment Template](https://github.com/paulomarquesc/adfs-6vms-regular-template-based)

 You can use an existing virtual network or create a new virtual network while deploying this template.
-The following table lists the parameters you can use to customize the deployment. <!--Should this table even be here?
-I feel like this might need to become a conceptual article or move to an existing article that contains template prarameter information.--->
+The following table lists the parameters you can use to customize the deployment.

 | Parameter | Description |
 |---|---|